Raphael40/Java-Course/04_advanced-fundamentals/02_testing-intro.md

 ![project structure](images/Java-add-library.JPG)

 A second panel will appear allowing us to download a library from the Maven Repository.
-In te searchbar we want to enter: `org.junit.jupiter:junit-jupiter:5.9.1`.
+In the searchbar we want to enter: `org.junit.jupiter:junit-jupiter:5.9.1`.

 ![JUnit](images/Java-JUnit.JPG)

 Then press `ok` and `apply` in the bottom right of the project structure window to apply our changes.
 We have now added the JUnit:5.9.1 library to our project.
 On the left hand toolbar you will be able to see the junit.jupiter directory in the External Libraries dropdown.

-Later we will learn about a build tool called `Maven` that will streamline this process.

 ### First Test